Forgot your username or password?

 Ram is not a sheep.

-He is in fact (believe it or not) a Graphic Designer, obsessive health nut and frequently attends gelato-holics anonymous meetings (when he’s not designing and eating gelato).
+He is in fact a Sydney-based Designer/Art Director, Author, Blogger and an obsessive health nut who frequently attends gelato-holics anonymous meetings (when he’s not designing and eating gelato).

-With 10 years of full-time fast-paced agency experience delivering proven results through a broad offering of capabilities from concept to finished art.
-Ram is now Freelancing and always open to working on projects in a creative, passion-filled environment
+With over 10 years of full-time fast-paced agency experience delivering proven results through a broad offering of capabilities from strategy, concept, design to finished art.
+Ram surrounds himself with projects in creative, passion-filled environments

 with exceptional people who are in love with life and the art of conversation, every single day.

-He understands that big ideas and effective strategy dictate compelling design.
+He understands that big ideas and effective strategy dictate compelling customer experiences.

 His portfolio demonstrates his love affair for: